 As the world becomes more connected and as technological advancements mould the way we live our lives, cybercrime is increasing exponentially.
 Cyber criminals look to take advantage of our reliance on technology, exploiting vulnerabilities within our hardware, software and connectivity.
 Unfortunately, early IoT devices came with minimal security, but now the sector is becoming more mature and the industry is fighting back against cybercrime.

 What is the Internet of Things?

 The Internet of Things (IoT) is a network of physical smart devices, such as computers and sensors, that are connected to the internet.
 IoT has become an integral part of our daily lives with smartphones, tablets, cars, refrigerators, thermostats, fitness trackers, and many more devices, all being connected to the internet – and that’s just the consumer market.

 Business applications of IoT

-Similarly to how connected devices are improving our personal lives, IoT is also helping businesses to improve efficiency and profitability with applications including supply chain monitoring, temperature monitoring, car tracking and mechanical status updates.
+Similarly to how connected devices are improving our personal lives, IoT is also helping businesses evolve into industry 4.o to improve efficiency and profitability with applications including supply chain monitoring, temperature monitoring, car tracking and mechanical status updates.
 Here at InfiSIM, we supply IoT SIM cards for businesses deploying a wide range of IoT devices.

 IoT cybercrime: A new playground for cybercriminals